-The Public Input Survey made it clear that capacity upgrades are not needed in the City.
+The Public Input Survey suggests that capacity upgrades are not desired in the City.
 However, the City should continue its ongoing review of the condition of its roads, re-surfacing and re-building as necessary.

 Additionally, Woodruff Road should be paved west of I-75 to create a safer and more efficient connection.
 A partnership with the City of Flat Rock and Wayne County will be necessary to complete that project.